 Inventory Upload Process Webinars

 MJ Freeway hosted webinars on initial inventory upload processes.
 If you missed them, you can view the recordings:

 A recorded version of the Traceability System Update / Q&A webinar hosted by LCB leaders is now available for viewing.
 Click here to watch.

 Working with your third party integrator

 Commercial cannabis software systems (third party integrators) registered with the State of Washington have been provided credentials from Leaf Data Systems to integrate with the system.
 You should check with your third party provider to confirm they've validated with Leaf Data Systems.
-More information for third party integrators is available at the Info for Third Party Integrators page.
+More information for third party integrators and a list of Validated Integrators is available at the Info for Third Party Integrators page.

 Monthly Sales & Tax Reporting

 Your May, 2018 monthly sales report is due by June 20, 2018.
 For May, 2018 monthly sales reporting only, use the Retailer Sales and Excise Tax spreadsheet found on the Traceability Reporting page.